No One is Immune to Online Manipulation. It’s Time We Take it Seriously

 The Washington Post reported in January 2020 that Sanders supporters were posting mass attacks of memes about Warren.
 Vox also reported in January of this year that Sanders supporters were mass trolling Warren with a snake emoji and the hashtag #warrenisasnake

-The Sanders campaign was notified by U.S. officials that Russia was trying to help him win his presidential campaign, according to The Washington Post on Feb 21.
+The Sanders campaign was notified by U.S. officials that Russia was trying to help him win his presidential campaign, according to The Washington Post on According to The Washington Post, on Feb 21, U.S. officials notified the Sanders campaign that Russia was trying to help him win his presidential campaign.
 Sanders was quoted in the article saying he was notified a month earlier, and his message to Russia was to stay out of American politics.
-The reporting said Russia was trying to help Sanders campaign win, it did not say against who and the subject was not brought up again in mainstream media.
+The reporting said Russia was trying to help Sanders’s campaign win; it did not say against whom, and the subject was not brought up again in mainstream media.

-When Warren dropped out of the primaries Sanders supporters demanded that Sanders get her endorsement, but by then it was too late to reverse the damage.
-While Biden picked up a number of endorsements from other popular moderate presidential candidates who had dropped out like senators Kamala Harris and Cory Booker, Warren could not press forward to endorse Sanders.
+When Warren dropped out of the primaries, Sanders supporters demanded that Sanders get her endorsement, but by then, it was too late to reverse the damage.
+While Biden picked up several endorsements from other popular moderate presidential candidates who had dropped out, such as senators Kamala Harris and Cory Booker, Warren could not press forward to endorse Sanders.

 By early May, the Twitter hashtag #JoeBidenIsARapist went viral, as did #believewomen.
-Many self-proclaimed leftists on my timeline pushed it alongside right-wing twitter accounts.
-Both leftists and those on the right demanded Biden drop out, many leftists believed this would create an opening for Sanders to get back into the race and win.
-It seemed odd that Warren was largely attacked up until the point when Biden was the last contender in the primaries, and now both the left side of Twitter and the right were attacking Biden before further in-depth reports came out about the Tara Reade allegations against Biden.
+Many self-proclaimed leftists on my timeline pushed the tags alongside right-wing Twitter accounts.
+Both leftists and those on the right demanded Biden drop out.
+Many leftists believed this would create an opening for Sanders to get back into the race and win.
+It seemed odd that Warren was largely attacked until Biden was the last contender in the primaries.
+Now, both the left side of Twitter and the right were attacking Biden before further in-depth reports came out about the Tara Reade allegations against him.
 PBS Newshour reported on May 15 that Reade’s claims of sexual assault by Biden in 1993 contradicted the accounts of 74 former Biden staffers they spoke to.

-Examining who falls for online political manipulation, Companion Proceedings of The 2019 World Wide Web Conference collected datasets with over 43 million election-related posts on Twitter in the span of Sept.
+Examining who falls for online political manipulation, Companion Proceedings of The 2019 World Wide Web Conference collected datasets with over 43 million election-related posts on Twitter from Sept.
 16 to Nov.
-9, 2016, which included accounts the US Congress associated with Russian trolls.
-The study called “Who Falls for Online Political Manipulation?” by Adam Badawy predicted accounts that spread trolls, and showed in the 2016 election that political ideology was highly predictive for those likely to spread troll-produced malicious content.
+9, 2016, including accounts the US Congress associated with Russian trolls.
+The study “Who Falls for Online Political Manipulation?” by Adam Badawy predicted accounts that spread trolls and showed in the 2016 election that political ideology was highly predictive for those likely to spread troll-produced malicious content.

 While the differences between spreaders and non-spreaders showed spreaders to have a more conservative political ideology in 2016, the study concluded that some spreaders fell for online manipulation campaigns and that identifying victims was the first step in containing the spread of online manipulation campaigns.

-The study concluded, “Declining trust of citizens of democratic societies in main-stream news and their increased exposure to content produced by ill-intended sources poses a danger to democracy.”
+The study concluded that, “Declining trust of citizens of democratic societies in mainstream news and their increased exposure to content produced by ill-intended sources poses a danger to democracy.”

 No one is immune to misinformation on social media as it is the level of trust in democracy and the kind of information spread on social media platforms that can make it easy to create victims of online manipulation.